composting without worms

 You can even get a rounded compost bin that you roll instead of turn.
 Kids love this type.

 Water the pile in your compost bin, cover it with black plastic, and let it cook.
 It will get very hot inside.
-Turn it with a compost pitchfork about once a week so that everything "cooks" consistently.
+Turn it with a compost pitchfork about once weekly so everything "cooks" consistently.

 The more often you turn it, the faster it cooks.
 If it doesn't cook, add more manure.